ag-tafe/civ-ipriot-proj-carpark/README.md

 │   └── toml_no_pi_configuration.toml <-- toml configuration
 ```

-- **`run_car_detector.py`**: Reads the configuration file and passes dictionary to the classes initializers.
-The window has 2 buttons for incoming and outgoing car.
+- **`main01.py`**: Reads the configuration file and passes dictionary to the classes initializers.
+The window has 2 buttons for incoming and outgoing cars.
  Once the user clicks on either button a random temperature value, time stamp and the fact that a car has entered or exited the car park are sent via MQTT protocol.
-- **`run_car_park_display.py`**: This is a "screen" with information for a car park manager or a car park user.
+- **`main02.py`**: This is a "screen" with information for a car park manager or a car park user.
 This window receives data via MQTT protocol and updates available bays, temperature, last update time and current time.

 ## Test
 Run test_config.py